 China - (600,000 military)

 November 1947 - The United Nations General Assembly approves elections to be held throughout Korea to choose a provisional government for the entire county.
 The Soviet Union opposes this.

 May 10, 1948 - The people of South Korea elect a national assembly, setting up the government of the Republic of Korea.
-The people of north refused to take part.
+The people of north refuse to take part.